 A: No. Other non-migrant resources or services to which the student is entitled can address the identified need, and should be utilized prior to MEP-funded services.
 The MEP is not intended to provide that same service, as doing so would be supplanting.
 See more information in the Supplemental section which follows.

 Q: Can students for whom there is no data (e.g. transferring freshmen) be served?
-How does one determine the students' needs?
+If so, how does one determine the student’s needs?

 A: Yes.
 First determine if student is Priority for Service (PFS) by considering the following PFS criteria: